Categorified cyclic operads: Categorified cyclic operads ``in nature''

 The $2$-generators corresponding to (1)-(3) look like this:

 Let us call $\Sigma_{\it Cyc}$ the 2-polygraph described above.
-It follows from the results of \cite{co} (see Remark 2.10 in that paper, in particular) that the category presented by $\Sigma_{\it Cyc}$ is isomorphic to ${\it Cyc}$, and that the representations (in ${\bf Set}$) of ${\it Cyc}$ (endowed with its Feynman category structure) are exactly the cyclic operads of Definition \ref{entriesonly}. \begin{rem} The actual relevant notion for presenting ${\it Cyc}$ would be to give {\em a monoidal presentation} for it, rather than presenting it as a mere category which happens to be monoidal.
-In such a presentation, one should shift dimensions, i.e. \begin{itemize} \item[(a)] the $0$-cells are actually the $1$-cells, the $1$-generators being simple corollas (i.e., aggrgates are composites of corollas); \item[(b)] the $1$-generators are now $2$-generators and do not need to be given in context (that we materialised with ``$\dots$'' in the pictures above).
-Then $P_1^*$ is actually a free 2-category, that takes item 5 above into account, without the need to specify it explicity. \end{itemize}
+It follows from the results of \cite{co} (see Remark 2.10 in that paper, in particular) that the category presented by $\Sigma_{\it Cyc}$ is isomorphic to ${\it Cyc}$, and that the representations (in ${\bf Set}$) of ${\it Cyc}$ (endowed with its Feynman category structure) are exactly the cyclic operads of Definition \ref{entriesonly}.

-We do not detail this more, but we point out that the extra structure that makes ${\it Cyc}$ a Feynman category is precisely item (a) above, plus the fact that all 1-generators have a 0-generator as codomain (i.e., are ``many-to-one''). \end{rem}